brianzhou13/r/README.md

 - as of now, we are doing a recursive call everytime a user enters a letter....this can GREATLY be optimized.

-- possible solutions: have a 'all_Values' property that we can store
-	- everytime a removeNode / insertNode is called, we update

-- cycle down

-- display all previous items entered

 - stylings

-- insert

 MISSING: